AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-streaming.md

 ---
-title: Magnite Streaming Real-Time Destination connection
+title: Magnite Streaming Real-Time destination connection
 description: Magnite powers advertising that enables billions of people to stay informed, entertained, and connected via our DV+, Streaming, SpringServe, and ClearLine platforms.
 ---

-# Magnite Streaming: Real-Time Destination connection
+# Magnite Streaming: Real-Time destination connection

 ## Overview {#overview}

-The Magnite-Adobe Experience Platform integration offers Magnite Streaming clients Real-Time and Daily Destinations to map and export audiences for targeting and activation on the Magnite Streaming platform.
-The following document provides sample use cases to help you better understand how and when the Real time destination should be used, as well as step-by-step instructions for destination configuration for the Real-time endpoint.
+The Magnite-Adobe Experience Platform integration offers Magnite Streaming clients Real-Time and Daily destinations to map and export audiences for targeting and activation on the Magnite Streaming platform.
+The following document provides sample use cases to help you better understand how and when the Real-Time destination should be used, as well as step-by-step instructions for destination configuration for the Real-Time endpoint.

-Be advised that in order to properly integrate with the Magnite platform, the Magnite Batch destiniation should be used in addition to the Real-time Destination.
-Only setting up the Real-time Destiniation will result in a failed integration.
-This document only covers the Real-time destination setup.
+Be advised that in order to properly integrate with the Magnite platform, the Magnite Batch destiniation should be used in addition to the Real-Time destination.
+Only setting up the Real-Time Destiniation will result in a failed integration.
+This document only covers the Real-Time destination setup.
 Batch destination can be found [via this link](magnite-batch.md)

 >[!IMPORTANT]
 >